KevinGeejo/PicoGPT/README.md

-# rakGPT
+# PicoGPT
-a miniature model of the popular ChatGPT
+a miniature version of the popular ChatGPT using the Transformer Model